pfe1223/P5.js/Asteroids/gameProgression.md

 ###Bringing the Sprites Back
 * Notice how the asteroids leave the canvas and do not return.
 * In the `draw()` function make another for-loop.
-* The loop should run as long as `i` is less than the length of the array `allSprites` which contains all of the sprites on the canvas.
+* The loop should run as long as `i` is less than the length of the group `allSprites` which contains all of the sprites on the canvas.
 * Set the value of `s` to `allSprites[i]`.
 * Check to see if the `x` and `y` positions are on the canvas (conditional).
 * If yes, keep moving.
 If not, reset them to the opposite side of the canvas.